 - Saint Agnes, Virgin and Martyr

 .
-I created this unique and meaningful locket designs in honor of Saint Agnes.
+I created this unique and meaningful necklace designs in honor of Saint Agnes.

 Express your faith and devotion with this handmade necklace, it's a very powerful piece and a true gift for yourself or someone special.